-Chicago Food Planet Second City Classic Tour – What to expect
+Chicago Food Planet food tours – the Second City Classic Tour

 When visiting a new, or unknown, destination, most people tend to overlook food tours and instead settle for the classic bus route.
 There’s anything wrong with this, but food tours teach you about the cuisine as well as the local area at the same time.

 Chicago Planet Food tours – Second City Classic Tour

 The absolute first thing you should expect is to have a vivacious, fun and a ‘laugh a minute’ guide.
 Luckily for us, our group’s guide, Jaci, ticked all 3 of these boxes.
 The experience was far more enjoyable because of her upbeat attitude and quick wit.

 This tour is called the Second City Classic, given that it takes place in the Old Town neighborhood of Chicago.
 Walking around, you’ll be able to see several buildings from the Victorian times, plus a few structures that survived the Great Chicago Fire in 1871.

 Below are the places we visited while on this tour.
 Take note: the places may vary depending on season and availability.